 App/Connectivity Compatibility:

 The JetBlack Victory is fully compatible with industry standards for both ANT+ & Bluetooth Smart.
-Though, to what extent you can leverage those will depend a bit on which cassette you have on their.
+Though, to what extent you can leverage those will depend a bit on which cassette you have on there.
 As I’ve probably beaten to death by now, if you have the Zwift Cog on there, you can only use Zwift for simulation mode.
 However, regardless of which cassette you have own there, you can always use the JetBlack Victory for ERG (structured workout) mode on any trainer platform.
 So if you use TrainerRoad for example, there’s no issues using that with a JetBlack Victory and the Zwift Cog.

 Nonetheless, the cassette is merely a mechanical thing you stick on the trainer, under the covers, it supports the following standards: